 Regional journalists and authors Monica Hesse (The Washington Post) and Beth Macy (The Roanoke Times) join Pulitzer Prize recipient Eric Eyre (Charleston Gazette-Mail) in a discussion of important issues impacting communities nationwide—including the opioids crisis and the effects of economic decline on rural communities—and the vital role of local journalism to an informed citizenry.
-Community questions will follow the panel discussion, moderated by Dr. Reginald Shareef (Radford University).
-Book sales and signings will follow.
+Community questions follow the panel discussion, moderated by Dr. Reginald Shareef (Radford University).

 We thank The Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.
 Presented by Virginia Humanities, the Virginia Center for the Book, and With Good Reason radio.